pleasework-sh/intro-programming-with-cpp/Fall2024/0-environment-setup-and-tools/7-running-your-first-cpp-file.md

 gedit helloworld.cpp
 ```
+Once you see the file open in your text editor, go ahead and copy the file contents above from the section "Contents of the helloworld.cpp file".

 Save the file after pasting it into gedit.
+Close the file.

 Note that you need to close the helloworld.cpp file.
 Then you need to open your terminal and run the following commands.
 ```